Bauhinia variegata: In cultivation

 This is a very popular ornamental tree in subtropical and tropical climates, grown for its scented flowers and also used as a food item in many South Asian cuisines.
 In the Neotropics, it can be used to attract hummingbirds—such as sapphire-spangled emerald (Amazilia lactea), glittering-bellied emerald (Chlorostilbon lucidus), or white-throated hummingbird (Leucochloris albicollis)—into gardens and parks.
 On the other hand, in some areas it has become naturalised and invasive.

 Uses

-Kachnar is a local name in the Indian subcontinent for the edible buds collected from the tree; it is widely used as an ingredient in many subcontinent recipes.
+Kachnar, Kovidara, Koiralo, Kanchan are local names in the Indian subcontinent for the edible buds collected from the tree; it is widely used as an ingredient in many subcontinent recipes.
 Traditional kachnar curry is prepared using kachnar buds, yogurt, onions and native spices.
 Kachnar buds are also eaten as a stir-fried vegetable and used to make achaar, a pickle in many parts of the Indian sub-continent.
 It shows a good antioxidant and anticancer activity.

+The tree is considered very sacred in Hinduism, it is called Kovidara and it is symbolically depicted on the Dharma Dhwaja flag.

 In Nepal, the plant is known as koiralo and the flower is known as koiralo ko phool in Nepali language.
 The flower and the buds are used to make Nepalese style achaar.
 The achar is important part of the meal served during the Ghode Jatra festival.